Zaid-Ajaj/Hawaii/README.md

  - `<synchronous>` is an optional flag that determines whether hawaii should generate client methods that run http requests synchronously.
 This is useful when used inside console applications. (set to false by default)
  - `<asyncReturnType>` is an option to determine whether hawaii should generate client methods that return `Async<'T>` when set to "async" (default) or `Task<'T>` when set to "task" (this option is irrelevant when the `synchronous` option is set to `true`)
  - `<resolveReferences>` determines whether hawaii will attempt to resolve external references via schema pre-processing.
 This is set to `false` by default but sometimes an OpenApi schema is scattered into multiple schemas across a repository and this might help with the resolution.
+ - `<emptyDefintions>` determines what hawaii should do when encountering a global type definition without schema information.
+When set to "ignore" (default) hawaii will generate the global type.
+However, sometimes these global types are still referenced from other types or definitions, in which case the setting this option to "free-form" will generate a type abbreviation for the empty schema equal to a free form object (`JToken` when targetting F# or `obj` when targetting Fable)
+ - `<overrideSchema>` Allows you to override the resolved schema either to add more information (such as a missing operation ID) or _correct_ the types when you know better (see below)

 ### Example
 Here is an example configuration for the pet store API: